 We carry out a rolling maintenance plan, inspecting trees every five to six years to reduce risks.
 This includes checking for:

-If you see a fallen tree or branch, or you are worried that a council-owned tree is blocking a road or footpath, you can report this to us by completing our report a problem with a council-owned tree form.
+If you see a fallen tree or branch, or you are worried that a council-owned tree is blocking a road or footpath, you can report this to us by completing the online form using the link below.
 If this is an emergency, you should call 01256 844844.